-- A combined marine science and public policy program is available in which students may obtain both a Master of Science in Marine Science and a Master of Public Policy degree in three years, instead of the four years that would be required if each degree were pursued separately.
+- A combined marine science and public policy program is available in which students may obtain both a Masters of Science (M.S.) degree in Marine Science and Public Policy (MPP) in three years, instead of the four years that would be required if each degree were pursued separately.
 Candidates interested in this concurrent degree program must apply to and gain acceptance by both the School of Marine Science and The Thomas Jefferson Program in Public Policy. - SMS is in the process of developing a joint program in Marine and Environmental Policy with the Thomas Jefferson Program in Public Policy (TJPPP) at the main campus.
 Currently, a series of three courses are recommended for SMS/VIMS students and two courses for TJPPP students.
 Students in any of the Marine Science sub-disciplines are welcomed into this program.
-Courses currently available include: Policy Analysis and Implementation for Environmental Sciences and Law , which will serve as a prerequisite to entering the joint program; Climate Change: Science, Policy, and Law (MSCI 688) and Environmental Policy (MSCI 687.
-Students exercising this option will receive a notation to their degree indicating additional coursework in policy in addition to the degree in Marine Science. - Within the SMS, students can access a wide range of cross-departmental policy and resource management-oriented courses that are designed to provide a more complete understanding of marine and environmental policy and its application to marine problems.
+Courses currently available include: Public Policy for Science and Professions (PUBP 600), which will serve as a prerequisite to entering the joint program; Climate Change: Science, Policy, and Law (MSCI 688) and Environmental Policy (MSCI 687).
+Students exercising this option will receive a notation to their degree indicating additional coursework in policy in addition to the degree in Marine Science. - Within the SMS, students can access a wide range of cross-departmental policy and resource management-oriented courses that are designed to provide a more complete understanding of marine and environmental policy and its applica - tion to marine problems.
 In addition, courses related to environmental law are available through the Marshall-Wythe School of Law at the main campus.

+Course Descriptions

-Course Descriptions Graduate Courses
+Graduate Courses

-The courses presented below may be offered in a different format than listed under the course description if the number of students registering for the course is such that the listed format is inappropriate.
-For example, if only one student registers for a course listed as being taught in a lecture format, the instructor may decide that the content is better presented through directed readings and one-on-one discussion.
+These course descriptions are to provide basic information about the courses.
+Actual course content and format may be modified to meet students' specific needs.
 MSCI 691 to MSCI 696 are cross-listed courses taught by staff of the College of William and Mary's School of Law on the Williamsburg campus.
 Students wishing to take any of these courses must contact the School of Law instructor to gain permission.

 MSCI 501 A-D - Fundamentals of Marine Science.
-Fall (6) Mr. Brubaker, Ms. Dickhut, Mr. Hobbs, Ms. Steinberg
+Fall (6) Brubaker, Dickhut, Hobbs, Steinberg